-The terms for loan forgiveness, however, have come under heavy criticism.
-As a result, applications have slowed down considerably, and some borrowers are sitting on their loan proceeds, unsure if they should spend them.
-But a new bill that addresses the biggest flaws with the PPP has finally passed both chambers of Congress and should soon become law.
-If you are interested in applying for a PPP loan or figuring out if it makes sense to spend your loan, read on to understand what is required, how much you can borrow (use our PPP calculator, below), how debt forgiveness works and other key details.
-You should also research other business relief options.
+If you are interested in applying for a PPP loan, read on to understand what is required, how much you can borrow (use our PPP calculator, below), how debt forgiveness works and other key details.
+You may also want to research other business relief options.
 If you’re feeling overwhelmed, now may be a good time to consult a financial advisor.

 Who Qualifies for a PPP Loan?

 Any small business with 500 or fewer employees may be eligible.
 This includes small businesses, S corporations, C corporations, LLCs, private nonprofits, faith-based organizations, tribal groups and veteran groups.
 Self-employed individuals who file an IRS Schedule C with their Form 1040, such as independent contractors and sole proprietors, are also eligible.
 (Partners who report self-employment income, however, are not eligible as self-employed individuals.)